-If your child, at the time of sentence has a valid driver’ license issued by New Jersey state, the court will immediately collect the license and forward it to New Jersey Division of Motor Vehicles.
+If your child, at the time of sentence has a valid driver’s license issued by New Jersey state, the court will immediately collect the license and forward it to the New Jersey Division of Motor Vehicles.

 In addition to the general penalties prescribed for an offense, the court may require any person under the legal age to purchase alcoholic beverages who violates this law to participate in an alcohol education or treatment program authorized by the Department of Health for a period not to exceed the maximum period of confinement prescribed by law for the offense for which the individual has been convicted.

 Possession or Consumption of Alcoholic Beverages in a Public Place or Motor Vehicle By a Person Under the Legal Age (a Minor)

 Read your local or weekly newspaper lately?
 Every Monday or so there appears a story about the police raiding a house or neighborhood party and arresting all the kids under 21 for underage drinking.
 Guess what?
 They are going to Juvenile or Municipal Court.
 The law is pretty clear on the charge(s).
 It reads: